 The first thing you can do to save a single rainforest in your own country is to raise awareness about the issues we are facing today.
 Things like deforestation in Brazil, poaching, illegal mining, and other activities about development that destroy the rainforests.
 Declare yourself as someone who wants to protect them and show the people in your community why they should get on board too.
 Tell the world about the activities that have caused damage and destruction to the rainforests.
 These include illegal logging, mining, forest fires, and many more.
 These illegal activities could result in massive destruction of our ecosystems, culture, and climate.
 Moreover, you can also raise awareness about the violation of indigenous rights caused by the destruction of our rainforests.

-2. Support for indigenous rights.
+2. Support for indigenous rights in saving the rainforest.

 Many of the indigenous people living across 90 countries worldwide are struggling to maintain their legal rights to traditional forest lands and territories.
 With this, they are slowly losing their culture and identity.
 Indigenous people should have the rights to their lands and territories considering that they know more about how to care for their lands and protecting biodiversity for so many years.
 To help them out, you can use your platform to let the voices of indigenous people be heard.